-Market Participant A declares itself available for a series of Dispatch Intervals between 4pm and 8pm on the following day in the Real-Time Market for energy by offering its capacity of 100 MW into the market in a single Price-Quantity Pair at \$50/MWh.
+Market Participant A declares itself 'available-in-service' for a series of Dispatch Intervals between 4pm and 8pm on the following day in the Real-Time Market for energy by offering its capacity of 100 MW into the market in a single Price-Quantity Pair at \$50/MWh.

 The facility forecast dispatch indicates it to be the marginal or price-setting Market Participant.
 In doing so it deters Market Participant B, who would have offered into the market at \$70/MWh.
-Market Participant B reasonably concludes that - given its supply cost - its facility will be very unlikely to be dispatched (and will not have market power) and offers its capacity at the market price ceiling for the period.
+Market Participant B reasonably concludes that - given its supply cost - its facility will be very unlikely to be dispatched (and will not have market power) and offers its capacity at the market price ceilingas 'available' for the period.

 At 9am the following day Market Participant A learns that its available capacity for the 4pm to 8pm period will be 50 MW.
 Market Participant A expects there will be a large impact on the spot price during the 4pm to 8pm period resulting from its outage.
-Market Participant A wants to maximise the price it receives for its available capacity and considers the increase in prices would be more substantial the closer to the real-time dispatch it declares its outage, because other market participants would have a shorter time to re-schedule their operation and update their offers before dispatch.
+Market Participant A wants to maximise the price it receives for its available the capacity it is able to use and considers the increase in prices would be more substantial the closer to the real-time dispatch it declares its outage, because other market participants would have a shorter time to re-schedule their operation and update their offers before dispatch.

 Accordingly, Market Participant A does not update its offer at 9am and instead updates its Real-Time Market for energy submission close to the gate closure for offers, by declaring an outage.
 The Real-Time Market for energy price rises to \$80/MWh.
+Market Participant A is subject to capacity refunds for the outage.